Home icon as a Jester's castle

 Looking ahead, several trends will shape global regulation:

-· Canada: Ontario’s model will inspire other provinces to open up.
+· Ontario’s model will inspire other provinces to open up.
 Expect gradual expansion, though political hurdles remain.

-· Europe: Greater harmonisation may occur, particularly around AML (Anti-Money Laundering) rules, but fragmentation will remain.
+· Greater harmonisation may occur, particularly around AML (Anti-Money Laundering) rules, but fragmentation will remain.
 Germany may relax some restrictions under operator pressure, while Spain and Italy will refine advertising rules.

 Overall, expect stricter global standards, greater focus on consumer protection, and continued market growth.